Kannur International Airport: Passenger terminal

 The airport has an integrated passenger terminal for both international and domestic travellers with a floor area of 97000 m2 for arrival and departure separately.
 It is able to handle up to 2,000 passengers during peak hours with its unique swing facility.
 It features six aerobridges with 48 check-in counters, 32 emigration counters, 16 customs counters, four conveyor belts and access control inside the terminal.
-The passenger terminal will use the swing facility.
+The passenger terminal uses the swing facility.
 The international gates are used for domestic operations when there are no international flights.
 The passenger terminal building has a double skin aluminium roofing system and efficient LED lighting adopting the green building concept.